rcook/beginning-practical-haskell/part03.md

 Just like the previous product type definition of `Colour`, this definition consists of a triple of `Int`s.
 Similarly, `RGB` is a data constructor of type `Int -> Int -> Int -> Colour`.
 However, this definition also names the three components and generates accessor functions for them, as you can convince yourself by defining `Colour` in GHCI and using `:t` on `red`, `green`, `blue`.
 Each has type `Colour -> Int`: i.e. each is a function taking a `Colour` and returning an `Int`.

+## Parametric polymorphism

-Similarly, we might define a "pair" as follows:
+Similarly, we might define a "pair" type as follows:

 Input                                              | Output                                  |
 :--------------------------------------------------|:----------------------------------------|